loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - optionally creates a default vCP `ProjectSecret` for snapshot registry auth in `p-default`
 - applies the root Argo CD `Application`
 - starts the OrbStack domain adapter
+- when `private-nodes` is enabled, creates a default OrbStack Ubuntu VM named `private-node-demo-worker-1` for the manual worker-node join flow
 - adds vCluster Platform navbar links for the Forgejo GitOps repo and, when `flux` is enabled, the Flux UI